Lucy Anderson (politician)

 Lucy Anderson is a former Member of the European Parliament for the London region for the Labour Party.
 She was elected in 2014, and stood down in 2019.

 Political career

 Anderson was the Councillor for Kentish Town on Camden Borough Council from 2002 – 2006 and following this she worked for the Greater London Authority and the National Union of Teachers.

-Anderson supported Jeremy Corbyn during the 2015 Labour Party leadership election.
+Anderson supported Jeremy Corbyn during the 2015 Labour leadership election.

 Professional career

 Anderson is a lawyer with expertise in the areas of employment rights and equality law, transport and health.